Teapot-418/Teapot-418.github.io/_posts/2018-09-24-Hadoop-Part-2.md

 ```
 /usr/local/hadoop/bin/hdfs dfs -ls /user/root/input
 ```
-This command will show all the available datasets within the folder `input` with the root's user directory.
-Have a look, if `<name-in-hdfs>` is listed.
+This command will show all the available datasets within the folder `input` in the root's user directory.
+If `<name-in-hdfs>` is listed, it's and indicator, that everything worked fine.

 #### UI

 Visit the Hadoop Overview page at `localhost:50070`, navigate to `"Utilities"/"Browse the file-system"` and browse to the root's user-directory.
-Check, if `<name-in-hdfs>` is listed.
+Check, if `<name-in-hdfs>` is listed - everything went fine.

 ## Write MapReduce job in Java